-(Check back in early 2017 for a comprehensive guide for classroom use.)
+(Check back in the fall for a comprehensive guide for classroom use.)

 1. Also see From Bleeding Hearts to Critical Thinking: Exploring the Issue of Human Trafficking Edited by Kamala Kempadoo and Darja Davydova http://cfr.info.yorku.ca/files/2012/11/From-Bleeding-Hearts-to-Critical-Thinking.pdf